4 New York steaks (totaling approximately 3 pounds), cut approximately ¾ inch to 1 inch thick

 To prepare the Vodka Martini sauce:

 In a saucepan, cook the extra virgin olive oil over high heat for 1 minute.
-Add the onion, carrot, celery and parsley leaves; reduce the heat to medium.
+Add the onion, carrot, celery, sugar and parsley leaves; reduce the heat to medium.
 Cook for 4 minutes, until the onions have softened.
 Add the lemon juice and cook for 2 more minutes, stirring well.

 Add the garlic, bacon and tomato sauce.
 Stir well; cook for 1 more minute.
 Increase the heat to high, and add the vodka and the vermouth.
 Cook for 2 to 3 minutes, stirring well.
 Add the stock, bring to a boil, then reduce to a simmer.
 Cover the pot and let the sauce simmer for 45 minutes.
 Strain the sauce and discard the solids.